@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 This time i've decided to build an homemade weather station.

-DHT11 (Hygrometer + Thermometer) from an eshop.
-When i started this project i forgot to
+welded DHT11 (Hygrometer + Thermometer) from an eshop.
+When i started this project i

-buy some matrix boards so i took some really old broken boards (they were mostly old FM
+forgot to buy some matrix boards so i took some really old broken boards (they were

 I took an old Liquorice metal box and i've isolated the components with the wire tape.